Cortrah/Discourse-Notes/README.md

 I also like how gitbook let's me save my books for my kindle device so that I can read while walking the dog.

+Finally even just the process of curating, selecting and editing content is a good learning process that helps you cull down the noise and put together the stuff that you need to remember.